 “I guess it is character building.”
 She says, she’s got her brows knitted together.
 “My parents have loads of money, but I wanted to know what it’s like to support myself.
 I mean, you can’t always live on someone else’s gold.”
 Her solemn look makes my chuckle.
+I guess that’s also true.
 “And I was really curious how you people live.
 That’s why I took the job at the Beanstalk.
 It’s not that bad, though.”

-I’m surprised how easy it is to talk to Lily.
-She starts rambling from time to time, but she’s genuinely interested when she asks questions.
-I soon discover she likes laughing a lot.
-I quite enjoy her company.
+I am rather surprised how easy it is to talk to Lily.
+Didn’t expect a young doctor to be socially awkward, well that’s me.
+But Lily is cool, she starts rambling from time to time, but she’s genuinely interested when she asks questions.
+I’ve already discovered she likes laughing a lot.
+I’ll provide her with laughing matter, I really enjoy her company, okay?

 A/N: I do not own anything that you recognize.

-I played around with the words again.
+I've been busy editing the entire story.
+The changes are small but I think the make the story better.
 It's probaby not the final form, but still...
 Leave me a review to tell me what you think.
 Thank you!